skyboy4455/widget-store-rest-api/README.md

-# WidgiWalla - Widget Store REST API
+# Widget Store REST API
 Provides a REST API for a fictional Widget Store that one day hopes to expand

 This application makes use of the Grails REST-API profile.
 It provides examples of JSON views for rendering customs